September - November

 Three workouts are offered per week with athletes adding their own workouts in the form of distance runs as they become more physically able to do so.

 The Club stresses improvement at all levels and welcomes anyone regardless of their athletic background.
-The Club provides coaching for the athlete to achieve their own personal running goals.
-As the ability of the athlete develops, and more specialized guidance becomes necessary, individualized programs can be tailored to each athlete.
+Thunderbirds provides coaching for the athlete to achieve their own personal running goals.
+As the ability of the athlete develops, and more specialized guidance becomes necessary.
+Individualized programs can be tailored to each athlete.
 Such a decision is at the discretion of individual coaches and the Club's management.

 In many cases, different age groupings will have the same coach and follow similar schedules, but that need not mean all groups train together.
 We make an effort as a Club to separate athletes of different ability levels and ages where appropriate, and combine groups where mutually beneficial arrangements are possible.